 You don’t go to White Castle for breakfast.

 And you certainly don’t go to IHOP for veal parmesan.

 Footnote: I just checked IHOP’s website.
 They don’t sell veal parmesan anymore, but you can get roasted turkey, sirloin steak tips, and grilled tilapia.
-It’s nice to know that my girlfriend of more than 3 decades ago now has some variety in her diet.
+It’s nice to know that my girlfriend of more than four decades ago now has some variety in her diet.